electric-sql/electric/README.md

 - [Introduction](https://electric-sql.com/docs/intro/local-first)
 - [Quickstart](https://electric-sql.com/docs/quickstart)

-## What is ElectricSQL?
+## Local-first Postgres

-ElectricSQL is a local-first software platform that makes it easy to develop high-quality, modern apps with instant reactivity, realtime multi-user collaboration and conflict-free offline support.
+ElectricSQL is an open source system for building local-first software.
+Use it to build fast, collaborative, resilient apps — with standard Postgres and SQLite.

 [Local-first](https://www.inkandswitch.com/local-first/) is a new development paradigm where your app code talks directly to an embedded local database and data syncs in the background via active-active database replication.
 Because the app code talks directly to a local database, apps feel instant.
 Because data syncs in the background via active-active replication it naturally supports multi-user collaboration and conflict-free offline.